GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 ### Enable the browser to suggest a strong password {: #password-suggestions }

-Modern browsers use heuristics to decide when to show password manager UI and suggest a strong password.
+Modern browsers use heuristics to decide when to show the password manager UI and suggest a strong password.

 Here's how Safari does it on desktop.